kratsg/JetReclustering/README.md

 - as a fat jet that only occupies the area that its constituents (input jets) do
 - as a fat jet that occupies the area of a circle of radius R centered at itself

 In the former case, the ghost tracks that exist on the constituents (input jets) already exist and one can just combine them all to get the ghost tracks of the reclustered jet.
 In the latter case, we need ghost tracks for the area between constituents (input jets).
 These Ghost Tracks can be made by setting the `GhostTracksInputContainer` option on the tool to a track jet container.
 This will create a new `JetRec/PseudoJetGetter` and append to the getter array.
 These track jets would be scaled by the `GhostScale` parameter and considered as constituents for the reclustered jet.
+Lastly, there needs to be a `TrackVertexAssociation` tool set up already for reasons unknown (a technical need) so you must make sure you pass in `GhostTracksVertexAssName` as well.
+This is probably(?) best used in a derivation job in Athena where you know what the `TrackVertexAssociation` tool is.

 ### Incorporating in existing code